Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the current state of the lending market in your jurisdiction and have any new trends emerged over the last 12 months?

 The Swiss lending market has demonstrated robust form in the past 12 months, with demand for credit being driven by strong M&A activity and sustained negative benchmark interest rates for borrowings in Swiss francs.

-The past year saw an increase in the number of non-bank lenders (particularly credit funds) active in the Swiss lending market.
+The number of non-bank lenders (particularly credit funds) active in the Swiss lending market continued to increase in the past year.
 Against this background, it is important to highlight that the number of non-bank lenders under a credit facility made available to a Swiss borrower must be limited to 10 in order to avoid triggering withholding tax on interest payments, according to the so-called ‘Swiss 10/20’ non-bank rules.
 Non-bank lenders should be aware of these restrictions when structuring transactions in Switzerland.

 Is secured lending a regulated activity in your jurisdiction?